 If you intend to use any of these for diving, snorkeling or scuba diving, be sure to check the depth-rating.
 Go too deep and even a "waterproof" device won't take the pressure.

 Would a simple pedometer really count water walking steps?
 The Misfit Shine and the Polar Loop use complex motion-sensing algorithms to detect what type of activity you are doing and give you activity credit.
 But an unsophisticated pedometer simply tracks up-and-down motion.

-I think the motion of water walking is different from land walking, and you might not get the same motion that would record a step on the pedometer.
+I think the motion of water walking is different from land walking, and you might not get the same motion that would record a step on a pedometer that tracks motion in only one or two axes.
 On land, you jiggle up and down with each step, which the pedometer detects and records a step.
 Your movement in the water might not be the same.

 When it comes to energy expenditure, you really should count your pool steps as 120 - 150 steps per minute, a little more than you would be logging if you walked 3 miles per hour.
 It takes more energy to walk in the pool than to walk on land.

 Pedometer Step Equivalents for Other Activities